euroargodev/publicQCforum/README.md

 - Illustration of Argo data errors and how to fix them
 - Access and content of reference database
 - etc ...

-Rq: This repository has been set-up by the European community of nation contributors to the Argo programme.
-If this initiative is successfull (gathering a significant amount of information and community discussions), it will be proposed for the ADMT endorsement and transfered to https://github.com/ArgoDMQC/.